lzqsd/TransparentShapeReconstruction/README.md

 ## Instructions for Training 10-view Network
 The code have 2 parts.
 The normal prediction part is included in `Normal` directory and the point cloud prediction part is in `PointCloud` directory.
 We will use 10-view reconstruction as an example to demonstrate how to use the code.
 The instructions to train the network for 5-view and 20 view reconstructions are listed after.
 1. Prepare the dataset.
-    * Please visit this [link](https://github.com/lzqsd/TransparentShapeDatasetCreation) to check how to create the transparent shape dataset.
-Our rendered dataset will also be released soon.
-However, you may not be able to directly test on our dataset since the paths towards environment maps cannot be the same.
+    * Please visit this [link](https://github.com/lzqsd/TransparentShapeDatasetCreation) to check how to create the transparent shape dataset and this [link](https://github.com/lzqsd/TransparentShapeDataset) to download our synthetic dataset.
 Please save the shapes and images in the directory `../Data/Shapes` and `../Data/Images10` respectively.
 2. Go to `Normal` directory, run `python train.py --cuda --isAddCostVolume --camNum 10`
    * This will start training the network for the two-bounce normal prediction.
 Some useful flags are listed below.
       1. `--isAddCostVolume`： whether to use cost volume in normal prediction